-- 3. Repair and maintenance of an existing legally established use, provided that channel migration is not further limited, or flood hazards to other uses increased, and that the new development includes appropriate protection of ecological functions. - 4.
+- A. Avoid Increase in Flood Hazards.
+Development in floodplains shall avoid significantly or cumulatively increasing flood hazards. - B. Uses and Activities Authorized in Floodway or CMZ.
+The following uses and activities may be authorized where appropriate and/or necessary within the channel migration zone or floodway: - 1.
+Projects that protect or restore ecological functions or development with a primary purpose of restoring ecological functions. - 2.
+Bridges, utility lines, public stormwater facilities and outfalls, and other public utility and transportation structures where no other feasible alternative exists. - 3.
+Repair and maintenance of an existing legally established use, provided that channel migration is not further limited, or flood hazards to other uses increased. - 4.
 Development that prevents active channel movement and flooding and where necessary for protection of legally existing structures or public safety. - 5.
-Modifications or additions to an existing nonagricultural legal use, provided that channel migration is not further limited and that the new development includes appropriate protection of ecological functions. - 6.
-Measures to reduce shoreline erosion, provided that it is demonstrated that the erosion rate exceeds that which would normally occur in a natural condition, that the measure does not interfere with fluvial hydrological and geo-morphological processes normally acting in natural conditions. - D. Structural Flood Hazard Reduction Measures.
-New structural flood hazard reduction measures in shoreline jurisdiction shall be allowed only when it can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development and that nonstructural measures are not feasible. - E. Placement of Structural Flood Hazard Reduction Measures.
-New structural flood hazard reduction measures shall be placed landward of associated wetlands and designated shoreline buffers, except for actions that increase ecological functions, such as wetland restoration. - F. Public Access.
-See Section 4.4.2. - G. Gravel Removal.
-The removal of gravel for flood management purposes shall be consistent with Section 5.7 Dredging, and be allowed only after a biological and geomorphological study shows that extraction has a long-term benefit to flood hazard reduction, does not result in a net loss of ecological functions, and is part of a comprehensive flood management solution. - H. New Development and Subdivisions.
-Approve new development or subdivisions when it can be reasonably foreseeable that the development or use would not require structural flood hazard reduction measures within the channel migration zone or floodway during the life of the development.
+Existing and ongoing agricultural practices provided that no new restrictions to channel movement occur. - 6.
+Measures to reduce shoreline erosion, provided that it is demonstrated that the erosion rate exceeds that which would normally occur in a natural condition that the measure does not interfere with fluvial hydrological and geo-morphological processes normally acting in natural conditions. - C. Structural Flood Hazard Reduction Measures.
+New structural flood hazard reduction measures shall be allowed only when it can be demonstrated by a scientific and engineering analysis that they are necessary to protect existing development and that nonstructural measures are not feasible. - D. Placement of Structural Flood Hazard Reduction Measures.
+New structural flood hazard reduction measures shall be placed landward of associated wetlands and designated shoreline buffers, except for actions that increase ecological functions, such as wetland restoration. - E. Public Access.
+See Section 4.4.2. - F. Gravel Removal.
+The removal of gravel for flood management purposes shall be consistent with Section 5.7 Dredging, and be allowed only after a biological and geomorphological study shows that extraction has a long-term benefit to flood hazard reduction and is part of a comprehensive flood management solution.

+- G. New Development and Subdivisions.
+Approve new development or subdivisions when it can be reasonably foreseeable that the development or use would not require structural flood hazard reduction measures within the channel migration zone or floodway during the life of the development. - H. Roads and Railroads.
+Roads or railroads shall be built outside of shoreline jurisdiction except for necessary crossings, and repair or maintenance of existing roads and railroads.
+New transportation facilities shall be designed so that no significant loss of floodway capacity or measurable increase in predictable flood levels will result based on studies submitted by applicants and approved by the Town.